poiyomi/PoiyomiDocs/src/pages/index.md

       </CardHeader>
       <CardImage cardImageUrl='/img/custom-icons/Icon_Download.png'/>
       <CardBody>
-        Instructions to Download & Install the shader.
+        Learn how to download the shader and install it into your Unity project.
       </CardBody>
       <CardFooter>
         <a class="button button--block button--secondary" href="/download">Go to Downloads</a>